| Read Time: 6 minutes | Federal Employee Rights

 Social Isolation

 Have you noticed that you are no longer a part of meetings or group projects at work?
 Do coworkers no longer speak to you?
 Has your employer moved your work area to a location where it is more difficult to interact with others?
 These circumstances at work can be retaliation in the form of social isolation.
-If you are excluded from work opportunities or the rest of the working community (either literally or figuratively) because you asserted their rights, your employer is committing unlawful retaliation.

 Harassment, Including Bullying, Intimidation, Threats, and Verbal Abuse